georgeflug/insomnia-plugin-save-variables/README.md

 and can be left blank.

 When the request is sent, the plugin will read and strip the header, wait for the response, and save the variable.
+Variable values can come from the json response or from a response header.

 ![Header Example](/images/header-example.png)